 Or join one of Portsmouth's many other walking, van, bicycle, or boat tours and let the knowledgeable guides highlight the historic homes, working waterfront, colorful Prescott Park, vibrant Market Square, and more.
 Learn about the brewers and politicians, fishermen and revolutionaries, who made Portsmouth the talk of the nation in their day.
 Learn how diplomats from around the globe made peace here while others simply came to paint, write, or play their music.
 Visitors will find that the people who were born here, worked here, or moved here over the past three centuries - like John Paul Jones, William Whipple, and Celia Thaxter - weave a colorful cultural tapestry.
 Portsmouth was and still is, a town full of characters.

 Visit the Discover Portsmouth Center, the Portsmouth Historical Society's gateway to Portsmouth arts, culture, and history, a cultural visitor's center where information and exhibits about all the museums, historic homes, land and water tours, and performances in local theaters are available for free.
-Watch the short, award-winning film, "Welcome to Historic Portsmouth," chart your day with free maps and insiders' tips, and explore views of Portsmouth landmarks, the arts of the past and present, and the Seacoast African American Cultural Center.
+Watch the short, award-winning film, "Welcome to Historic Portsmouth," chart your day with free maps and insider tips, and explore views of Portsmouth landmarks, the arts of the past and present, and the Seacoast African American Cultural Center.